 I finished my coffee before I peaked inside, and you know what?
 If I never see that many worms again, I’d be okay with that.

 Next we went to the small garden area between this first building and their second.
 Our tour guide pointed out three things: First, the garden space is used to give workers a comfortable place to take breaks on, and it gives them a nice way to use all that compost.
 Second, the walls of both buildings (even the offices) roll up like garage doors so when the weather’s nice, they can create an indoor-outdoor work environment that’s not only affordable but also productive.
 And finally, the large cisterns built alongside the buildings are for catching rainwater.
-I haven’t mentioned all that much here the importance of water or the fact that it’s one of the scarcest natural resources in the world, but assume for the moment it is (or just Google it quickly if you must).
-The point being, they use this rainwater in their toilets, in their cleaning, in their garden.
+I haven’t mentioned all that much here the importance of water or the fact that it’s one of the scarcest natural resources in the world, but trust for a moment it is (or just Google it quickly if you must).
+The point being, they use this rainwater in their toilets, their cleaning, their garden.
 It cuts down on their water consumption elsewhere, which is not just sustainable, but also economical.

 Next we moved into the production plant–a bright building with almost no lights on.
 And by bright, I do indeed mean well-lit: They installed a number of skylights to reduce electricity operating costs, again being both sustainable and economical (are you starting to notice a trend?).
-At the roasting station, we were told a little more about what coffee actually is: These beans are actually the pits of a cherry-like fruit called the arabica berry.
+At the roasting station, we were told a little more about what coffee actually is: These beans are the pits of a cherry-like fruit called the arabica berry.
 The coffea arabica plant grows almost worldwide in suitable climates, and much like tea, it thrives and produces a richer product in higher altitudes.

-You know, the whole time she was telling us about coffee, I was thinking about tea–not out of disrespect or elitism, mind you, but because of how similar the two actually are.
+You know, the whole time she was telling us about coffee, I was thinking about tea–not out of disrespect or elitism, mind you, but because of how similar the two are.
 Growing up, I knew two things: tea came from tea bags and coffee came from something that looked like dirt.
 As I grew older, I learned two more things: tea actually comes from leaves, and that dirt?
 It’s just ground-up coffee beans.
 And a little older still, I made one final realization: Whereas tea is oxidized yet largely left in its original form from growth to consumption, preserving the natural nutrients inside it, coffee is roasted and packaged with an abundance of chemicals, some of which have caused cancer in lab rats.

 So, obviously, tea is clearly the better choice.

 The similarities don’t stop there.
 I know both through reading and through tasting that the same tea plant grown in different areas with leaves prepared in different ways can produce a wealth of varieties of final products and flavor nuances.
-The subtle differences in the soil and air quality affect how the plants grow and therefore change the composition of its leaves at a chemical level, giving rise to regional differences such as the iconic clash between assam tea and ceylon tea.
+The subtle differences in the soil and air quality affect how the plants grow and therefore change the composition of their leaves at a chemical level, giving rise to regional differences such as the iconic clash between assam tea and ceylon tea.
 The extent to which the leaves are oxidized and the manner in which this is done distinguishes white teas from green and black teas and can incorporate and infuse hundreds of other flavors, such as jasmine, into the final product for a truly infinite range of possibilities.

 Our final stopping point on the tour was the tasting room, where they quality control each batch of coffee and experiment with new possible blending techniques.
-Here we were told about the flavors coffee possesses, and I was once more surprised to find that a lot of the descriptive words she used are the same ones used by tea connoisseurs to describe their drink.
+Here we were told about the flavors coffee possesses, and I was once more surprised to find a lot of the descriptive words she used are the same ones used by tea connoisseurs to describe their drink.
 The thing I remembered most here, however, was her encouragement to drink coffee black.
-She has nothing against the dairy industry, but she told us that when we add cream and sugar, we’re not just adding cream and sugar–we’re completely changing the chemical composition of what we’re drinking.
+She has nothing against the dairy industry, but she told us when we add cream and sugar, we’re not just adding cream and sugar–we’re completely changing the chemical composition of what we’re drinking.
 Obviously we’re not making it deadly, but we are compromising it’s natural flavors and expression.
-Only in its raw state can we truly appreciate the coffee for all that it’s giving us–and for me personally, this also meant that only when I drink a glass of tea without sugar can I fully appreciate all of the flavors it’s able to impart.
+Only in its raw state can we truly appreciate the coffee for all it’s giving us–and for me personally, this also meant that only when I drink a glass of tea without sugar can I fully appreciate all the flavors it’s able to impart.

 Our trip to Belize is first and foremost about environmental issues.
 In the news we’re given a picture with business success on one side fighting sustainability and conservation on the other.
 This view is wrong, however, because these two towers are not disjoint, but uniform–and like Larry’s Beans has shown us, it’s possible to achieve business success not in spite of but because of sustainable practices.